JacquesWhite/ScalaTypeSearch/README.md

 will return functions operating on integers and returning Strings, which are included in the Scala 3 standard library.

+## Inkuire

+More details about generating database json files as well as the query syntax is available [here](https://docs.scala-lang.org/scala3/guides/scaladoc/search-engine.html).

 ## [IntelliJ Platform SDK documentation](https://plugins.jetbrains.com/docs/intellij/welcome.html)

 ## Browsing IntelliJ platform sources